adarshbalu/moooviex/README.md

 ### The android app lets you:

-- Search for any movie, TV series or episodes- including cast, production crew and personal biographies, plot summaries, trivia, ratings, and fan and critical reviews.
+- Search for any movie, TV series or episodes- including cast, production crew, plot summaries and ratings.

 ## Screenshots

 ### Home Screen